Help & Tutorial

 Sail Analysis & Navigation Theory

-The Sail Analysis section is the heart of the playback panel, providing real-time interpretation of conditions for navigation decisions.
+The core of the playback panel - real-time interpretation of conditions for navigation decisions.

 True Wind Speed (TWS)